A doctoral and early career colloquium on conducting and publishing research in Entrepreneurship and Innovation with Paper Development Workshop

 Organisers:

-Dr Andrea Caputo, University of Lincoln & University of Trento
+Prof Andrea Caputo (Chair), University of Lincoln & University of Trento

 Info: leic2023@lincoln.ac.uk